solana-labs/solana/docs/src/clusters/metrics.md

 ## TPS

 Each node's bank runtime maintains a count of transactions that it has processed.
 The dashboard first calculates the median count of transactions across all metrics enabled nodes in the cluster.
-The median cluster transaction count is then averaged over a 2 second period and displayed in the TPS time series graph.
+The median cluster transaction count is then averaged over a 2-second period and displayed in the TPS time series graph.
 The dashboard also shows the Mean TPS, Max TPS and Total Transaction Count stats which are all calculated from the median transaction count.

 ## Confirmation Time